Enforce Okta Device Trust for managed Windows computers

 Where:

-For example, a link for downloading .msi Registration Task version 1.4.0 to example.oktapreview.com would look like this:
+For example, a link for downloading .msi Registration Task version 1.4.0 to example.oktapreview.com is:

 https://example.oktapreview.com/static/devicetrust/OktaDeviceRegistrationTaskSetup-1.4.0.msi